 Humans impact the environment through their interactions in many different ways, such as overpopulation, pollution, and the burning of fossil fuels.
 Human environment interactions have resulted in impacts, such as climate change, soil erosion, and air pollution.

-Below are a few examples of human environment interactions:
+Below are the 12 examples of human-environment interactions:

 Human interaction with the environment has changed drastically over time.
 Humans have evolved from hunters and gather living a nomadic lifestyle to farming and industrialization living a sedentary lifestyle.
 This transformation took place because of a growing population.